malte/MTK-Munich/src/pages/about.md

 ## Ma Tsun Kuen

-a chinese general, who learned tai chi chuan from a captured taoist monk, later had to escape the communists during the cultural revolution to argentina, where Fernando became his student and later after his successor.
+a chinese general, who learned tai chi chuan from a captured taoist monk, and later had to escape the communists during the cultural revolution.
+He exiled to argentina, where Fernando became his student and later his successor.
 Ma Tsun Kuen also was said to be friends with

 ## Zheng Manqing

-, who famously said:
+, who brought Tai Chi Chuan to the West in '64 , when he moved from Taiwan to New York.
+Amongst other things, he famously said:

 > Invest in loss